AndrewStanton94/impress.js/README.md

    If I haven't created a YouTube screencast already, bug me about it.

+  - **radial positioning**

+    By default, impress.js lets you position steps on X,Y,Z coordinates.
+Now it can also do positioning by a given distance at a given angle from a given point.

+    For example, a step with `data-x="1000" data-y="2000" data-r="3000" data-angle="45"`
+    would get positioned 3000 pixels north-east (up-right) from a point at 1000x2000 pixels.
+    This is useful if we want to put steps around something.

+    These are all the new attributes:

+    * `data-r` - the radius
+    * `data-angle` and `data-angle-z` for angle around Z-axis, clockwise from top
+    * `data-angle-x` and `data-angle-y` for angle around X-axis or Y-axis

+    Only one of these angle attributes is used; it's the first one that is present in this sequence: data-angle-x, data-angle-y, data-angle-z, data-angle.

   - **step groups useful for styling** (e.g. for showing whole groups of steps when one of them is active)